deeplearninc/relaax/README.md

     Color depth: True color (24 bit)
     ```

+    You also can launch docker directly in `localhost` mode for single PC:
+    ```bash
+    It works for *nix OS:
+    ---
+    $ docker run --rm -d \
+        --net host \
+        --name gym deeplearninc/relaax-gym:v0.2.0 \
+        --rlx-server localhost:7001 \
+        --env BipedalWalker-v2 --display
+    ```
+    It allows to set the server in your VNC client as `localhost:5900`

 Please find sample of configuration to run experiments with OpenAI Gym there:

 `relaax/config/da3cc_gym_walker.yaml`